BlendedNet++: A dataset and benchmark for field-resolved aerodynamics and inverse design of blended wing body aircraft: Conclusion, Limitations, and Future Work

-(1) \emph{Single condition per geometry.} We deliberately use one flight condition per geometry to maximize \emph{geometric diversity} and keep supervision scalable.
-In our experience, field-level surrogates gain more from breadth of shapes than from per-geometry flight condition sweeps.
-Moreover, the \num{12,490} unique-geometry corpus—with LHS-sampled flight variables—still provides broad coverage of the operating envelope.
+We have introduced a data-driven framework for the aerodynamic design of Blended Wing Body aircraft, supported by \textbf{BlendedNet++}, the largest publicly available dataset of field-resolved BWB RANS simulations.
+By benchmarking five classes of deep learning surrogates, we identified architectures capable of predicting surface pressures and skin friction with high fidelity, enabling rapid analysis without repeated CFD solves.

+Furthermore, we demonstrated that generative artificial intelligence can fundamentally accelerate the design process.
+Our hybrid inverse design strategy which couples conditional diffusion for global exploration with gradient-based refinement to successfully generate valid BWB planforms that meet its aerodynamic efficiency targets.
+Validation against high-fidelity CFD confirms the physical realizability of these designs.

+\paragraph{Limitations and design choices.}\mbox{}\\ (1) \emph{Single condition per geometry (by design).} BlendedNet++ evaluates each geometry at a single flight condition, which limits conclusions about off-design behavior (e.g., stall onset, polars, or broad operating envelopes).
+We make this choice intentionally to concentrate CFD budget on maximizing \emph{geometric coverage}, enabling rigorous \emph{geometry-disjoint} generalization tests.
+In this framing, the primary task is \emph{geometric generalization} (how performance and fields vary with shape at a fixed operating point distribution), not \emph{operational generalization} (how aerodynamics vary across conditions for a fixed shape).
+A natural extension is to introduce \emph{multi-condition cohorts} (the same geometry evaluated at multiple conditions) to jointly study geometry $\times$ condition generalization.

 (2) \emph{Surface fields only.} We focus on $C_p$ and $\mathbf{C}_f$ over the surface to keep storage and I/O manageable and to target the quantities most directly used for forces and moments.
 This precludes operator-learning studies on full volumetric flow fields in the current release.

 (3) \emph{CFD and meshing fidelity.} Automated meshing at scale can introduce variability in near-wall resolution and element quality, and steady RANS with a single turbulence model may deviate from true flow physics for separated or highly three-dimensional regimes.
 These choices reflect a balance between throughput and fidelity for a first large release.

+(4) \emph{Subsonic regime and UAS focus.} Regarding the flight envelope, BlendedNet++ is intentionally tailored to the subsonic regime ($M < 0.5$).
+This choice is motivated by the operational requirements of Group 3 tactical UAS.
+While transonic extensions would introduce challenging shock-wave physics and wave drag phenomena, such conditions fall outside the intended tactical mission profiles of the airframes studied here.
+Future iterations focusing on commercial transport-scale BWBs would require an expansion into the transonic regime, necessitating shock-capturing solvers and refined leading-edge meshing.